 Suitable child care can be difficult to find.
 Lacking resources to access traditional child care programs, a family must look to other options.
-A study by the Washington State Institute for Public Policy found that 64% of single low-income parents relied on informal unpaid day care.43
+A study by the Washington State Institute for Public Policy found that 64% of single low-income parents relied on informal unpaid day care.45

 One problem is affordability.
-Day care centers charge and home-based private providers charge between \$1.75 and \$2.00/hour per child, depending on the age of the child.
+Day care centers and home-based private providers charge between \$1.75 and \$2.00/hour per child, depending on the age of the child.
 A local child care researcher estimates that 59% of poor households cannot access affordable child care, which he defines as less than 10% of family income.
-Low-income families spend nearly as much (\$229/month) on average as higher income families (\$269/month) for child care.
-However, the percentage of family income that this figure represents for low-income families is nearly five times that for other parents.
+Low-income families spend nearly as much (\$229/ month) on average as higher income families (\$269/ month) for child care.
+However, the percentage of family income that this figure represents for lowincome families is nearly five times that for other parents.

 "These are the same families that must also spend disproportionately more on shelter, fuel and food," he states.
-With not enough local child care providers offering sliding fee scales and multi-child discounts, poor families are forced to try to find room for this critical expense in an already tight budget.44
+With not enough local child care providers offering sliding fee scales and multi-child discounts, poor families are forced to try to find room for this critical expense in an already tight budget.46 "I get child care (assistance) and I work.
+I couldn't exist without it."
+"Subsidized day care can make a huge difference between staying independent and sliding back into welfare dependency."
 One of the only resources for child care assistance is direct subsidies, offered through Adult and Family Services.
 Four different programs are available, including Student Related Day Care (SRDC), Employment Related Day Care (ERDC), day care for participants of the JOBS Program, and day care for AFDC recipients.
 For SRDC, demand far exceeds what is available, with a waiting list of 150 people for Washington and Multnomah Counties.
-The JOBS Program has a similar waiting list.45
+The JOBS Program has a similar waiting list.47

-The ERDC program is specifically targeted to low-income people making too much to qualify for AFDC.
+The ERDC program is specifically targeted to lowincome people making too much to qualify for AFDC.
 Using a graduated co-pay system, participants must co-pay between \$10 and \$574 per month, or up to 25% of their income.